evtn/pytemplate/README.md

 Don't forget to

 - Ctrl+Shift+F -> replace "modulename" with the actual module name
+- Ctrl+Shift+F -> replace "username" with your user/org name
 - rename the "modulename" folder
 - `pyproject.toml`
     - Replace module author and links if necessary